-I’ve always loved the special holiday foods and traditions of late fall and winter that have passed down through my family and the local cultures that shaped me.
+I’ve always loved the special holiday foods and traditions of late fall and winter that have been passed down through my family and the local cultures that shaped me.
 That is, if I can avoid the overstuffing—it’s always a struggle.
 Oh, and also the food poisoning.

 Food Safety Statistics